 Many species show a variety of different phenotypes.
-How this diversity is maintained is one of the main questions in evolutionary biology.
-Researchers have long been fascinated by this phenomenon because the occurrence of two or more phenotypes in the same population runs counter to the notion that selective pressure should favour the optimal form for an environment, and any lesser quality individuals should be quickly eliminated through natural selection.
-Colour polymorphism occurs where a population of animals displays different colour morphs that are unrelated to age or sex and occur too frequently to be due to recurrent mutation.
-Colour polymorphism is rare in birds, occurring in around 3.5% of species.
-However, it is more common in raptors and particularly within Accipiter hawks where about 25% of species are polymorphic.
+How such diversity is maintained is one of the main questions in evolutionary biology.
+Colour polymorphism represents an ideal system to explore these issues because the different phenotypes represent their genotypes.
+Researchers have long been fascinated by colour polymorphism because the occurrence of two or more phenotypes in the same population runs counter to the notion that selective pressure should favour the optimal form for an environment.
+Colour polymorphism occurs in around 3.5% of bird species but is more common in raptors and particularly within Accipiter hawks where about 25% of species are polymorphic.

 Impact of the project

-This project will add to our understanding and theory about the maintenance of genetic diversity in populations.
-It provided the first empirical evidence for the light level hypothesis for the maintenance of colour polymorphism in birds.
-Our demonstration that Google Images can provide robust unbiased information on the spatial distribution of visible phenotypes, and the development of the MORPHIC web app, has opened up a whole new approach for research in this field.
+This project will add to our understanding of the maintenance of genetic diversity in populations.
+It provided the first empirical evidence for the light level hypothesis for the maintenance of colour polymorphism in birds that is now experimentally tested.

 Dr Arjun Amar (FIAO, UCT)

 Dr Chima Nwaogu (FIAO, UCT)

 Dr Dylan Childs (University of Sheffield)